9 Tips To Keep Your Dog Safe & Calm This July 4th

 8. Be Sure Your Pup Wears an Up-To-Date ID Tag

-As I mentioned in the beginning of this article, according to Pet Finder, more dogs get lost on July 4th than any other day of the year.
-It’s always best to be proactive than reactive.
+As I mentioned at the beginning of this article, according to Pet Finder, more dogs get lost on July 4th than any other day of the year.
+It’s always better to be proactive than reactive.
 So make sure your pup wears an up-to-date ID tag that has your contact information on it.

 9. Take a Current Photo Of Your Pups